-- 2.1 This report seeks agreement to the informal consultation and, if appropriate, proceeding to give public notice for the introduction of one-way working :- - Montague Road Broad Green As identified on the Drawings at Annex 1 - 2.2 These proposals are in response to requests from local residents and local Ward Councillors to provide one-way working to mitigate traffic congestion and road safety concerns in Montague Road.
+- These proposals are in response to requests from local residents and local Ward Councillors to provide one-way working to mitigate traffic congestion and road safety concerns in Mead Place.
 This will encourage motorists to use the arterial routes and not use side roads as short cuts.
+This will prevent head on conflicts on small side roads.
 This may increase journey times for drivers.
-The estimated total combined cost of these works is £12,000. - 2.3 The Council recognises problems with congestion and head on conflicts in residential streets and will endeavour to resolve this for residents and drivers.
+The estimated total combined cost of these works is £15,000. - 2.3 The Council recognises problems with congestion and head on conflicts in residential streets and will endeavour to resolve this for residents and drivers.